allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 }
 ```

 The last piece of the puzzle is that we needed to automate event emission triggering.
-At the same time, we wanted to
+At the same time, we aimed to
 minimize the size of the boilerplate code needed to set up this behavior for each state property.
 Since every property
 has a corresponding topic, that is where we were able to leverage the power of JavaScript’s accessor descriptor and
 within a setter we could trigger the emission: